matthew-russo/renderer/design_thoughts.md

 - vr native windowing and interface engine
 - ergonomic api that is easy to use at a high level but doesn't block access to making unique low level decisions.
 I don't want this to be another super high level generic engine.

+## Scaling to a usable engine
+At this point I have a really basic render loop, multiple layers of rendering, a way to arbitrarily add and remove things from the rendered images, and a way to react to window events.
+I have them, but they are horrible to work with and are not at all practical.
+The current state is clearly a result of me figuring it out as I go.

+There are now to main concerns
+ - how do i ergonomically work with the things I want to render
+ - how do i efficiently render those things

+ and ideally they are not at all related.
+While creating things to actually render and manipulate, I don't want to deal with worrying about buffers and pipelines and all that.
+I want to create a thing maybe with a texture, maybe without, maybe with some other property, maybe without, and maybe update that thing when i hit a key or provide some input.
+And when I'm rendering
+ I want to not have to deal with all the user bullshit of state and events and input.
+I just want textures, vertices, indices and how they're all tied together which leads to two main things:

+ - an ECS front-end to facilitate performant world management
+ - a rendering backend based on a a render graph (https://github.com/gfx-rs/gfx/wiki/Frame-graphs)

 ## Concepts
 ### RenderLayers
 These represent a draw on the window --